qPro420/FiveM-Cache-Cleaner/README.md

 - The Best FiveM Cache Cleaner Tool

-- FiveM-Cache-Cleaner clears your FiveM Cache and Optimizes your PC performance by removing folders in %temp% folder and kills uneccessary processes running in the background!
+- FiveM-Cache-Cleaner clears your FiveM Cache and Optimizes your PC performance by removing folders in %temp% folder and kills unnecessary processes running in the background!

 ***Made by qPro#0001***
 - https://github.com/qPro420/FiveM-Cache-Cleaner/